hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_5/writings_prose_and_poems/413_the_east_and_the_west.md

 under their subjection.
 Of all the Mohammedan conquerors of India, none was an Arab or a Persian; they were all Turks and Tartars.
 In Rajputana, all the Mohammedan invaders were called Turks, and that is a true and historical fact.
-The Chârans of Rajputana sang "*turuganko bodhi jor* — The Turks are very powerful" — and that was true.
+The Chārans of Rajputana sang "*turuganko bodhi jor* — The Turks are very powerful" — and that was true.
 From Kutubuddin down to the Mogul Emperors — all of them are Tartars.
 They are the same race to which the Tibetans belong; only they have become Mohammedans and changed their flat round faces by intermarrying with the Hindus and Persians.
 They are the same ancient races of Asuras.
-Even today they are reigning on the thrones of Kabul, Persia, Arabia, and Constantinople, and the Gândhâris (natives of Kandahar) and Persians are still the slaves of the Turks.
+Even today they are reigning on the thrones of Kabul, Persia, Arabia, and Constantinople, and the Gāndhāris (natives of Kandahar) and Persians are still the slaves of the Turks.
 The vast Empire of China, too, is lying at the feet of the Manchurian Tartars; only these Manchus have not given up their religion, have not become Mohammedans, they are disciples of the Grand